Freshman Admission Requirements

 The following must be submitted in order to complete the application process:

-2. Acceptable scores on the Scholastic Assessment Test (SAT) or the American College Test (ACT) – please have your official test scores sent to the Admissions Office either through the test sending system or through your high school guidance office.
+2. Acceptable scores on the Scholastic Assessment Test (SAT) or the American College Test (ACT) – please have your official test scores sent to the Admissions Office either through testing service or through your high school guidance office.

 SAT Code: 5442 ACT Code: 3856